 Thinking about raised garden beds or a retaining wall?
 Landscaping rocks can help.
 The rocks can give your yard a lift and create layers of beauty around the property.

-You can use just about any sort of landscaping rock to build retaining walls or raised beds.
-It’s more about how you organize them and drainage.
+You can use just about any sort of landscaping rock to build retaining walls or raised beds, but keep these two things in mind:

 FAQ About Landscaping with Rocks

-When it comes to landscape design, you can let your imagination run wild.
-Build natural ponds or streams through the yard, or a retaining wall with plants, or accent a koi bond.
+When it comes to landscape design with rocks, you can let your imagination run wild.
+Build natural ponds or streams through the yard, create a retaining wall with plants, or accent a koi pond.

-Whether building a waterfall, decorating a pond, or constructing a themed garden, it’s best to mix-up rock types.
-Include some boulders, use flagstone to create the base and limestone for a porous effect, and create an interesting flow of water.
+Whether building a waterfall, decorating a pond, or constructing a themed garden, it’s best to mix up rock types.
+Include some boulders, use flagstone to create the base and limestone for a porous effect, and create an interesting water flow.
 Look for examples at home and garden shows (and, of course, here on LawnStarter’s landscaping pages).

-Although you have a few options, the most common and the most versatile is landscaping fabric.
+Although you have a few options, the most common and versatile is landscaping fabric.
 Landscaping fabric greatly reduces weed growth and plants poking in between rocks.
-It also prevents rocks from sinking into the soil–a common occurrence, especially with smaller rocks like pea gravel and lava rocks.
+It also prevents rocks from sinking into the soil — a common occurrence, especially with smaller rocks like pea gravel and lava rocks.

 • Woven